uos/minot/docs/docs/installation.md

 ---

-The next version does not need any ROS1 or ROS2 installation to compile but it expects to find a node in the network if you try to query a bagfile:
+The next version does not need any ROS1 or ROS2 installation to compile but it expects to find a node in the network if you try to query a Bagfile:

 ~~~bash title="Minimal with embedded Coordinator"
 cargo install \